ICTatRTI/pam/README.md

 Bugs, new requests or contribution
 --------------
 Please submit bugs, gripes and feature requests at https://bitbucket.org/rcdrti/pam/issues.
-Any other questions contact Adam Preston on Twitter at @adam704a or email  apreston@rti.org
+For any other questions send a polite and grammatically correct email to Adam Preston to this email address: apreston@rti.org